-- 3.4.1 Agendas and supporting papers will be sent to members of the Board of Directors at least 3 Clear Days before the meeting, save in emergency.
+- 3.4.1 Agendas and supporting papers will be sent to members of the Board of Directors at least three Clear Days before the meeting, save in emergency.
 Failure to serve such a notice on more than three members of the Board of Directors will invalidate the meeting.
-A notice shall be presumed to have been served one day after posting. - 3.4.2 Before each public meeting of the Board of Directors a public notice of the time and place of the meeting, and the public part of the Agenda, shall be displayed at the Trust's Headquarters and on the Trust's website at least 3 Clear Days before the meeting. - 3.4.3 Before holding a meeting, the Board of Directors will send a copy of the agenda (but not supporting papers) to the Council of Governors.
+A notice shall be presumed to have been served one day after posting and in the case of by electronic communication on the day it is sent. - 3.4.2 Before each public meeting of the Board of Directors a public notice of the time and place of the meeting, and the public part of the Agenda, shall be displayed at the Trust's Headquarters and on the Trust's website at least three Clear Days before the meeting. - 3.4.3 Before holding a meeting, the Board of Directors will send a copy of the agenda (but not supporting papers) to the Council of Governors.
 The agenda sent to the Governors will include the business to be transacted in any private meeting of the Board of Directors.